python-discord/site/pydis_site/apps/content/resources/guides/python-guides/vps-services.md

 description: On different VPS services
 ---

-If you need to run your bot 24/7 (with no downtime), you should consider using a virtual private server (VPS).This is a list of VPS services that are sufficient for running Discord bots.
+If you need to run your bot 24/7 (with no downtime), you should consider using a virtual private server (VPS).
+This is a list of VPS services that are sufficient for running Discord bots.

 * Europe
     * [netcup](https://www.netcup.eu/)